webiny/webiny-examples/sandbox/security/custom-idp/extensions/myIdp/README.md

 Once downloaded, this extension does involve a couple of manual steps to set up.
 Without these steps, the extension will not work.

-In the `extensions/myCustomIdp/src` directory, you'll find three files:
+In the `extensions/myIdp/src` directory, you'll find two files:

 2. `api.ts`
 3. `admin.tsx`